40/7 As A Mixed Number

 Frequently Asked Questions (FAQs)

 • Q: Can I use a calculator to convert improper fractions?
 A: Yes, many calculators have functions to convert between fractions and mixed numbers.
-However, understanding the underlying process is essential for developing your mathematical skills.
+Still, understanding the underlying process is essential for developing your mathematical skills.

 Conclusion